erikanagamine/autonomousdatabase/readme.md

 In this section, we will provision the Oracle Analytics Cloud, aka.
 OAC.

+PS.
+You can download Oracle Analytics Desktop if you are executing in a always free tenant. <a href="https://www.oracle.com/solutions/business-analytics/analytics-desktop/oracle-analytics-desktop.html"> Click here </a> to download (necessary your OTN login)

 First, you need to provision the OAC.
 So on menu, click on "Solutions and Platform" -> Analytics -> Analytics Cloud:

 ![oracle cloud site!](images/88.png "oracle Cloud site")